techpmsap/ASUG_PreConf_2018/README.md

 # ASUG PreConference 2018
-S/4HANA Cloud Scenario: Extensibility for the digital core processes (hands-on) - 2018.
+**Extend the digital core of S/4HANA Cloud**

-The SAP S/4HANA Cloud SDK reduces your eﬀort when you start to develop an application by providing all the necessary libraries and project templates to get going quickly on SAP Cloud Platform.
+With the SAP Web IDE and the Application Programming Model you now have one place to do all of your extension development.
+From UI to Business Logic to Database, you can now do it all in the SAP Web IDE and build and deploy to SAP Cloud Platform.
-In this hands on session, you will use SAP Cloud Platform to extend the S/4HANA Cloud core process by:
+In this hands on session, you will use SAP Cloud Platform and SAP Web IDE to extend the S/4HANA Cloud core process by:

-* Use the S/4HANA Cloud SDK and the cloud development tool “SAP Web IDE Full-Stack”
 * Create a project using the Application Programming Model
 	- Create the business logic service with Java
 	- Develop the front-end application that showcases the extension of S/4AHNA Cloud core process
+* Use the S/4HANA Cloud SDK to connect to S/4HANA APIs

 # PREREQUISITES
 Prerequisites for “*S/4HANA Cloud Scenario: Extensibility for the digital core processes (hands-on)*”: